 When using DevOps tools to automate deployment, compliance and security checks are a priority right from the beginning.
 By integrating DevOps tools with issue trackers, compliance and security issues are identified and followed throughout the entire deployment process.
-This means that a build will not deploy until all issues have been resolved; reducing the risk of compliance and security trouble.
+This means that a build will not deploy until all issues have been resolved, reducing the risk of compliance and security trouble.

 No Testing Environment Before Production

-Manual deployments can be tedious and time-consuming as it is; let alone when testing needs to be completed.
+Manual deployments can be tedious and time-consuming as it is, let alone when testing needs to be completed.
 In some cases, during manual deployments, builds will be sent to their production environment without being tested in order to save time.
 For example, a developer may feel very confident with their build and think It's ready for production, so they just send it out.
 However, if it hasn't been tested properly then this deployment could cause issues in other software or not actually meet the build requirements.

 Of course, testing is an extremely important part of the deployment process.
 In fact, it's so important that we have a future blog post all about the five stages of testing.
 When testing is not completed properly, there are a lot of consequences: unhappy end-users, builds that don't integrate well with other software, unmet functional and non-functional requirements.
-Going back to fix these can lead to time-consuming fixes that could have been avoided if tested.
+Going back to repair these can lead to time-consuming fixes that could have been avoided if tested.

 Automating the deployment process can ensure that all builds will be sent through multiple testing environments before production.
-This ensures that the build will meet all necessary requirements and integrate well with existing process before being deployed to the production environment.
-If a build fails of stage of testing, it will be sent back to the beginning until the build can successfully pass all tests.
+This ensures that the build will meet all necessary requirements and integrate well with existing processes before being deployed to the production environment.
+If a build fails any stage of testing, it will be sent back to the beginning until the build can successfully pass all tests.
 This decreases the time needed to fix issues and help make the deployment process more efficient.

 Want to Learn More About How Inedo Can Help?

 Companies are more and more frequently moving away from manual deployments in favor of automated deployments.
 Automated deployments save time, money, and frustrations by reducing human error and fully integrating all components of a deployment life cycle.
-Additionally, if a problem does manage to arise during deployment, automation allows you to easily rollback to a previously successful release at any time.
+Additionally, if a problem does manage to arise during deployment, automation allows you to easily roll back to a previously successful release at any time.